VanTamNguyen/Java-Backend/hibernate.md

 Hibernate annotation is the newest way to define mappings without using the XML file.
 You can use annotations in addition to or as a replacement of XML mapping metadata.

 * **@Entity Annotation** marks classes as persistent class.
 With this annotation, the classes must have a default constructor (no-argument constructor).
+* **@Table Annotation** allows to specify the details of table that will be used to persist the entity to database.
+Table annotation provides 4 attributes, allows to override the name of the table, its catalogue, its schema and enforce the unique constraint on columns of the table.
+* **@Id and @GeneratedValue Annotations** -- @Id annotation specifies the primary key of entity bean.
+The primary key can be a single field or a combination of multiple fields.

 #### 2.8 Criteria Queries